Some developments of exchangeable measure-valued P\'{o}lya sequences: The model

 where $V_1=W_1$ and $V_j=W_j\prod_{i=1}^{j-1}(1-W_i)$, for $j\geq2$, with $W_1,W_2,\ldots\overset{i.i.d.}{\sim}\textnormal{Beta}(1,\theta)$, and $U_1,U_2,\ldots\overset{i.i.d.}{\sim}\nu$ are independent of $(V_j)_{j\geq1}$.

 We focus our study on the class of exchangeable MVPSs, viewed as an extension of the basic PS, though in Section \ref{section:results:beyond} we discuss model specifications that go beyond exchangeability.
-First, note that the predictive distribution \eqref{model:mvps:predictive} is invariant under all permutations of past observations, so that \eqref{eq:model:prelim:predict:cond2} is always true for MVPSs.
+First, observe that the predictive distributions \eqref{model:mvps:predictive} are invariant under arbitrary permutations of the past observations, so that \eqref{eq:model:prelim:predict:cond2} is always true for MVPSs.
 Therefore, an MVPS will be exchangeable if and only if it satisfies the two-step-ahead invariance condition \eqref{eq:model:prelim:predict:cond1}.
-Then it is not hard to check that any MVPS, where $R(\cdot)=\nu(\cdot\mid\mathcal{G})$ is an r.c.d. for $\nu$ given some sub-$\sigma$-algebra $\mathcal{G}\subseteq\mathcal{X}$, is exchangeable, see, e.g., Lemma 6 and Theorem 7 in \cite{berti2023kernel}.
-The converse result, which is less obvious (see \cite[][p.\,11,\,18]{berti2023kernel}), is also true, as \cite{sariev2024} prove that the reinforcement kernel of any exchangeable MVPS with strictly positive reinforcement is an r.c.d. for $\nu$ given some sub-$\sigma$-algebra (see Theorem \ref{introTh_1} below).
-In their paper, \citet{sariev2024} show that exchangeable MVPSs are necessarily balanced, in which case \eqref{eq:model:prelim:predict:cond1} implies $(i)$ $\int_AR_x(B)\nu(dx)=\int_BR_x(A)\nu(dx)$, and $(ii)$ $\int_AR_y(B)R_x(dy)=\int_BR_y(A)R_x(dy)$, for all $A,B\in\mathcal{X}$ and $\nu$-a.e. $x$.
-Although $(i)$ and $(ii)$ are stronger than \eqref{condition:stationarity} and \eqref{condition:reversible}, respectively, \cite{sariev2024} uses different arguments from Corollary \ref{result:prelim:kernels:s+r-rcd} to reach their conclusions.
+Then it is not hard to check that any MVPS, where $R(\cdot)=\nu(\cdot\mid\mathcal{G})$ is an r.c.d. for $\nu$ given some sub-$\sigma$-algebra $\mathcal{G}\subseteq\mathcal{X},$ is exchangeable; see Lemma 6 and Theorem 7 in \cite{berti2023kernel}.
+The converse result, though less obvious (see \citet[p.\,11,\,18]{berti2023kernel}), is also true.
+Indeed, \cite{sariev2024} prove that the reinforcement kernel of any exchangeable MVPS with strictly positive reinforcement is, up to a constant rescaling, an r.c.d. for $\nu$ given some sub-$\sigma$-algebra.
+To that end, they first show that exchangeable MVPSs are necessarily balanced.
+Then, under balancedness, they derive the identities $(i)$ $\int_AR_x(B)\nu(dx)=\int_BR_x(A)\nu(dx)$, and $(ii)$ $\int_AR_y(B)R_x(dy)=\int_BR_y(A)R_x(dy)$, for all $A,B\in\mathcal{X}$ and $\nu$-a.e. $x$, which are then used to construct the required $\sigma$-algebra.
+These results are collected in Theorem \ref{introTh_1}.
+Notice that $(i)$ and $(ii)$ are stronger than \eqref{condition:stationarity} and \eqref{condition:reversible}, respectively, so the last part of their argument can be simplified by exploiting the ideas behind Corollary \ref{result:prelim:kernels:s+r-rcd}.